 Does Your Child Have a Healthy Diet?

-Our office helps parents teach their children about earning a healthy smile, and keeping it long after they leave our office.
+Our pediatric dental office in Katy helps parents teach their children about earning a healthy smile, and keeping it long after they leave our office.
 A mouth-healthy diet is an important part of maintaining optimal oral health.
 If you’re concerned about how your child’s diet may be affecting their teeth, then bring them into our office.
 We will evaluate their smiles and offer a variety of treatment options that fit their case.
 We can also give you tips on eating for better oral health, and point out food that can lead to tooth decay.